barbazul/1kfa/mod_guide_campaigns.md

 In the final chapter, find a way to return the characters "home".
 It need not be their literal home, nor does it need to be where the adventure started, geographically.
-Go back to that original statement the players made about their character's place of comfort, and tease apart what makes that feel like "home" for them.
-Guide them back into a situation that has the same feeling at its core.
+The important thing is: at this stage in the narrative The Hearth is available again.

+You are free to "re-imagine" The Hearth here.
+If it was previously the song of the Wood Elves, it can now be the song of the Iron Gnomes.
+If you keep the emotional core the same, you can change superficial details.
+But give the players enough superficial hints to recognize it.

-But they are changed.
-They have been on an adventure, they've seen things, done things.
-They are now masters of a new way of existing, unafraid of crossing into the previously alien world beyond their "home".
+The heroes are "home", but they are changed.
+They have been on an adventure, seen things, done things.
+They are now masters of a new way of existing, unafraid of crossing into the previously "alien" world.

 By dialogue or action, each player character should exhibit their change.